aymanibrahim/pyds/README.md

 - [Jupyter Notebook: Web application to create documents with code, equations, visualizations and text](https://jupyter.org/)
 - [JupyterLab: Web-based development environment for Jupyter Notebooks](https://jupyter.org/)
 - [Python for Data Science: Course by IBM Cognitive Class](https://cognitiveclass.ai/courses/python-for-data-science/)

+# Contributing
+Thanks for your interest in contributing!
+There are many ways to contribute to this project.
+Get started [here](https://github.com/aymanibrahim/pyds/blob/master/contributing.md).

 # License